apacfsteam/2025-Github-Copilot-Workshop-French/workshop.md

 ### Let's Try It Out

 Open the `point.py` file included in the project.
-This file contains a class representing points in two-dimensional space:
+This file contains a class representing points in two-dimensional space.
+Copy the below code snippet into the `point.py` file.

 ```python
 import math